PetroIvaniuk/llms-tools/README.md

 - [ClimaX A foundation model for weather and climate](https://microsoft.github.io/ClimaX/) - a flexible and generalizable deep learning model for weather and climate science.
 [Introducing ClimaX: The first foundation model for weather and climate](https://www.microsoft.com/en-us/research/group/autonomous-systems-group-robotics/articles/introducing-climax-the-first-foundation-model-for-weather-and-climate/)

 ## Code & Math
+- [GPT Engineer](https://github.com/AntonOsika/gpt-engineer) - is made to be easy to adapt, extend, and make your agent learn how you want your code to look.
+It generates an entire codebase based on a prompt
 - [CodeTF](https://github.com/salesforce/CodeTF) - a one-stop Python transformer-based library for code large language models (Code LLMs) and code intelligence, provides a seamless interface for training and inferencing on code intelligence tasks like code summarization, translation, code generation and so on.
 It aims to facilitate easy integration of SOTA CodeLLMs into real-world applications
 - [Let’s Verify Step by Step](https://openai.com/research/improving-mathematical-reasoning-with-process-supervision#fn-1) - a new state-of-the-art in mathematical problem solving by rewarding each correct step of reasoning (“process supervision”) instead of simply rewarding the correct final answer (“outcome supervision”), by OpenAI
 - [🦍 Gorilla: LLM Connected with Massive APIs](https://gorilla.cs.berkeley.edu/) - a finetuned LLaMA-based model that surpasses GPT-4 on writing API calls
 - [CodeT5 and CodeT5+](https://github.com/salesforce/CodeT5/tree/main) -  models can be deployed as an AI-powered coding assistant to boost the productivity of software developers, by Salesforce
+- [Framer](https://www.framer.com/) - a tool that constructs a completely unique website for you based on a text prompt
+- [Pico](https://picoapps.xyz/) - a tool that use GPT4 to instantly build simple, shareable web apps

 ## Games
 - [Voyager: An Open-Ended Embodied Agent with LLMs](https://voyager.minedojo.org/) - the first LLM-powered embodied lifelong learning agent in Minecraft that continuously explores the world, acquires diverse skills, and makes novel discoveries without human intervention

-## Other: Fin, Web, Presentation
+## Other: Fin, Presentation
 - [FinGPT](https://github.com/AI4Finance-Foundation/FinGPT)
-- [Framer](https://www.framer.com/) - a tool that constructs a completely unique website for you based on a text prompt
-- [Pico](https://picoapps.xyz/) - a tool that use GPT4 to instantly build simple, shareable web apps
 - [Gamma](https://gamma.app/) - create visually appealing presentations